bnomei/kirby3-plopfile/README.md

 cp site/plugins/kirby3-plopfile/example.plopfile.js plopfile.js
 ```

 > Since I will be using tailwind and laravel mix in most of my projects I am calling `yarn init` as well.
-The `setup` generator will then automatically exclude the `node_modules` folder via the created `.gitignore` file based on the existance of the `package.json` file.
-But you could allways add stuff like this later manually.
+The `setup` generator will then automatically exclude the `node_modules` folder via the created `.gitignore` file based on the existence of the `package.json` file.
+But you could always add stuff like this later manually.

 Then create the basic folder structure and core website files using generators.